 Line the broiling pan with aluminum foil for easy cleanup, or use a ¼ sheet pan liner tray like I did.
 Arrange the portions in the pan in a single layer.
 We need to season this, so I would recommend placing the tray in the sink, or on a cutting board over the sink.

 Sprinkle evenly and generously with salt, pepper, garlic powder, onion powder and paprika.
 Spritz or drizzle with olive oil to set the seasoning.
-Turn them all over and do the same on the other size.
+Turn them all over and do the same on the other side.

 Don’t worry about wasting seasoning in the pan, this will all be used in the pan-driven dipping sauce.